Discover more from Unacceptable Jessica

 Most people think of a steak when they hear the word protein.
 I used to.
 But proteins are more than steak.
 They are large biomolecules - energetically stable, compact, folded strings of amino acids whose folded structure determines their function.
 They do all sorts of things for us like metabolic reaction catalysis, DNA replication, providing cellular structure, molecular transport and so much more!
 You can purify them too!
 That’s what I did a lot of during my last Post Doc.
 Proteins are absolutely essential to life and living organisms.
 Short strings of amino acids are generally not termed proteins but peptides.

-Among the many, many proteins (at least 20,000)1 that we humans have, we have prion proteins.
+Among the many, many proteins1 that we humans express, we have prion proteins.
 Prion proteins or cellular prion proteins (PrPc), are native to humans, are in our brains and expressed all the time.
 When these particular proteins mis-fold, then, Houston, we have a problem.

 These mis-folded proteins are called prions (mis-folded prion protein (PrPSc - Sc is for Scrapie2 3)) and are associated with neuro-degenerative diseases like Alzheimer’s disease.
 It seems that they can transform or ‘teach’ other prion proteins to mis-fold (transmissible), as well.
 It’s not really teaching as much as proximal disallowance of proper folding.
 This ‘enables’ an autocatalytic reaction whereby the PrPSc catalyzes the mis-folding of PrPc to produce more PrPSc due to the fact that prions are resistant to proteolysis - the process of ‘removal’ of mis-folded proteins.